-The study will evaluate the portion of North Carolina’s landmark Strengthen Opioid Misuse Prevention (STOP) Act that mandates the use of CDC’s opioid-prescribing guidelines for patients with acute and post-surgical pain, complementing ongoing efforts to tackle the crisis by Governor Roy Cooper and North Carolina state health officials.
+The study will evaluate the portion of North Carolina’s landmark Strengthen Opioid Misuse Prevention (STOP) Act (PDF) that mandates the use of CDC’s opioid-prescribing guidelines for patients with acute and post-surgical pain, complementing ongoing efforts to tackle the crisis by Governor Roy Cooper and North Carolina state health officials.

 “UNC-Chapel Hill’s Injury Prevention Research Center has always been at the forefront of the injury and violence prevention efforts in North Carolina,” said Rep. Price.
 “This grant will support and enhance our state’s critical efforts in preventing harmful effects of opioids and will ensure that patients requiring pain management treatment will receive the necessary care.”

 The CDC issued opioid prescribing guidelines for pain patients in 2016.
 One of those guidelines, included in the STOP Act and made effective in North Carolina Jan.
 1, 2018, was the limiting of the first opioid prescription for acute pain to a five-days’ supply and limiting of the first prescription for post-surgical pain at seven days.
 Subsequent prescriptions were not capped.